HoganMcDonald/forward-motion-cms/src/pages/home/index.md

   family: '150'
   individual: '130'
   insuranceHref: ''
-  insuranceMessage: ''
+  insuranceMessage: 'Currently in-network with most Medica, UHC, & UCare insurance plans.'
-  length: 'Session length is usually 45 - 55 minutes. '
+  length: Session length is about 55 minutes.
 sarah:
   content: >-
     Life is filled with relationships.
 Relationship-ing happens with yourself,